UoS-COM1001/com1001-2024-25-spr/README.md

 #### Weeks 6&ndash;11

 In weeks 6&ndash;11, the practical session will take the form of an (optional) drop-in session.

+Drop-in sessions will be held on **Tuesdays, 10&ndash;11am in Pemberton Lecture Theatre A of Regent Court**.

 Here, you can talk to us about any technical problems you're experiencing with your code, or ask any other question you like (e.g., re-explaining lecture content) and we'll endeavour to help.
 This will take place in **Computer Room 3**.
 The whole room will be reserved so you can use the space to work simultaneously in your teams.

 ### Scrum Meetings